BlackRock stands by climate priorities, sees tougher shareholder votes

 BlackRock said it will explain more specific votes, such as why it opposed executive pay at chipmaker Qualcomm Inc QCOM.O.
 BlackRock published seven such explanations in 2017, but just two the next year and one in 2019.

-Now, said BlackRock co-Chair Barbara Novick, "We're trying to enhance the quantity and quality of communications."
+Now, said BlackRock Vice Chairman Barbara Novick, "We're trying to enhance the quantity and quality of communications."

+In another example cited by a BlackRock spokesman on Wednesday, the company said in a note on its website that it voted against the chair of the audit committee of energy provider National Fuel Gas Co.
+NFG.N at its annual meeting on March 11 for lagging reporting on climate matters.

+Because the Williamsville, New York-based company faces risks including the need to set emission reduction targets and potentially decreased demand for its products, "we would have expected the company to be farther along in its reporting," BlackRock's note said.

-(Reporting by Ross Kerber in Boston and Simon Jessop in London Editing by Leslie Adler)
+(Reporting by Ross Kerber in Boston and Simon Jessop in London Editing by Leslie Adler and Sonya Hepinstall)

 ((ross.kerber@thomsonreuters.com; (617) 856 4341; Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net))